cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 draft = false
 +++

-The pursuit of learning has been an [intrinsic value](https://programs.clearerthinking.org/intrinsic_values_test.html) to me for as long as I can remember.
-The driving force behind many, perhaps most, of the decisions in my life has been curiosity and a desire to understand.
-I invest a significant amount of time into this quest of attaining knowledge and wisdom, and I find myself frequently viewing life through a lense of learning.
-Interactions, introspections, travels, the ups and owns, are all opportunities to learn.
-While I sometimes learn for a specific purpose, more commonly I do it for the joy of discovering.
+My pursuit of learning has been an [intrinsic value](https://programs.clearerthinking.org/intrinsic_values_test.html) as long as I can remember, and while I sometimes learn for a specific purpose, more commonly I do it for the joy of discovering.

 In this article I want to share my system of learning.
 A simple approach to finding information, capturing knowledge and extracting value.
 Throughout the text I share the resources and the tools that enable my system.